joaomcteixeira/HyperSimpleDocstring2Md/README.md

 # LICENSE

-This software is licensed under the Unlicense as a demonstration of my gratitute for all those skills learned over the years by reading others free tutorials on Internet.
+This software is licensed under the [Unlicense](https://github.com/joaomcteixeira/HyperSimpleDocstring2Md/blob/master/LICENSE) as a demonstration of my gratitute to the whole Python community that cheerily and altruistically share knowledge on the Web.
 Thanks to the community.